CheckPointSW/sddc/README.md

         * generation: an optional string or number that can be used to force re-applying a template to an already existing gateway.
 If generation is specified and its value is different than the previous value, then the template settings will be reapplied to the gateway

+        * restrictive-policy: an optional name of a pre-existing policy package to be installed as the first policy on a new provisioned gateway.
+(Created to avoid a limitation in which Access Policy and Threat Prevention Policy cannot be installed at the first time together).
+In the case where no attribute is provided, a default policy will be used (the default policy has only the implied rules and a drop-all cleanup rule).
+The value null can be used to explicitly avoid any such policy.

         * proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature

-        * https-inspection: an optional boolean attribute indicating whether to enable the HTTP Inspection feature on the gateway
+        * https-inspection: an optional boolean attribute indicating whether to enable the HTTPS Inspection feature on the gateway

         * identity-awareness: an optional boolean attribute indicating whether to enable the Identity Awareness feature on the gateway

         * ips-profile: an optional IPS profile name to associate with a pre-R80 gateway